Fusions of One-Variable First-Order Modal Logics: Fusions of Equality-Free One-Variable Logics

-The proof of the transfer results is based on the cactus model construction~\cite{DBLP:journals/logcom/GorankoP92} lifted to the one-variable modal logic using the quasimodel technique; see, e.g.,~\cite{KuruczWolterZakharyaschevGabbay2003}.
-As has already been observed in the propositional setting~\cite{DBLP:journals/jsyml/KrachtW91,DBLP:journals/iandc/BaaderGT06}, the analysis of local consequence is substantially more intricate than that of global consequence.
-In the sequel, we denote the language of $L_1 \otimes L_2$ by $\mathcal{L}$ and the language of $L_i$ by $\mathcal{L}_i$, for $i = 1, 2$.
-For simplicity, we assume that $L_1$ and $L_2$ are monomodal logics with modalities, respectively, $\Box_1$ and $\Box_2$.
-We require two main ingredients: (\emph{a}) types and quasistates for a finite representation of any number of domain elements and (\emph{b}) surrogates for separating the two components of the fusion.
+The proofs of the remaining transfer results claimed in Theorem~\ref{thm:transfer:equality-free} lift the cactus model construction to the one-variable modal logic using the quasimodel technique; see, e.g.,~\cite{KuruczWolterZakharyaschevGabbay2003}.
+We require two additional main ingredients: (\emph{a}) types and quasistates for a finite representation of any number of domain elements and (\emph{b}) surrogates for separating the two components of the fusion.